johnkerl/miller/docs/src/manpage.md

         (class=collections #args=1) Returns array of keys of map or array

    get_values
-        (class=collections #args=1) Returns array of keys of map or array -- in the latter case, returns a copy of the array
+        (class=collections #args=1) Returns array of values of map or array -- in the latter case, returns a copy of the array

    gmt2localtime
         (class=time #args=1,2) Convert from a GMT-time string to a local-time string.
 Consulting $TZ unless second argument is supplied.